richchapler/AzureSolutionsDocumentation/curricula/SQL_SecurityCompliance.md

 ### Observability

 #### Auditing
-...record securityrelevant events for accountability
+...record security-relevant events for accountability

 - **Auditing**: configure audit logs to capture actions such as schema changes, logins, and security policy modifications
   - **SQL Server**: create a Server Audit and Server Audit Specification, target FILE or Windows Application log, then enable both